-I write pieces like these mainly to run as backing tracks for some of the educational videos I have been creating.
-As such, they are not meant to be hugely melodic but serve to establish an up-beat rhythm to kick the visuals along.
-My particular interest in this set was to experiment with a whole bunch of different repeating patterns that then come together to form a coherent flow.
-Some more successful than others, but you will have to be the judge.
+I like composing my own music to run as backing tracks for some of the educational videos I do.
+As such, they are not meant to be hugely melodic, but serve to establish an up-beat rhythm to kick the visuals along.
+It also means they have to be a bit formulaic (8-10sec quiet intro for titles, distinct separators for topics changes, etc).
+However, they are great fun to do, particularly when experimenting with different repeating patterns that then come together to form a reasonably coherent flow.
+Some more successfully than others, but you will have to be the judge of that.

 I still find it pretty amazing how music software has now pretty well entirely replaced all the gear you used to need in a home recording studio.
 As you can see in the images below, I had a fair bit of stuff to lug around way back when I was a student just getting into electronic music.
 Now, of course, you can have all that capability on a laptop computer.
 Moreover, you can line up any number of virtual modules and effects units on a track without being limited by the single rack-mounted reverb you have to route everything through.